-(Amended December 15, 2014, approved by the Council to be effective January 1, 2015, amended May 31, 2019)
+(Amended December 15, 2014, approved by the Council to be effective January 1, 2015, amended May 31, 2019, amended January 20, 2023 adopted by the Council to be effective February 19, 2023)

 - Section 10.
 FAMILY MEDICAL LEAVE (amended December 13, 2001, amended December 13, 2004, effective January 1, 2005, amended February 18, 2013, effective March 1, 2013) - 10.1 Family and Medical Leave is offered to employees pursuant to Federal law (FMLA).
-Federal law defines and describes the eligibility of the employee; eligibility of the event for which leave is taken; eligibility of the person for whom leave is taken; length of leave available to the employee; and timeframe in which leave is allowed.

-- (a) In all cases the applicable time for leave usage shall be measured forward from the date FMLA leave is granted. - (b) The appointing authority shall require completion of a Family Medical Leave Request Form signed by a licensed physician or other health care provider, or other appropriate documentation to substantiate the reasons for which this leave is requested. - (c) Leave for these purposes shall be recorded as leave without pay; however, the appointing authority may require that the employee use accrued annual leave or, in cases of the employee's own illness, sick leave. - (d) An additional benefit under this Section of the Rules is available as follows: Employees may be granted up to a total of twelve (12) weeks leave in a single twelve (12) month period to care for an ill domestic partner who is registered with the Clerk of Council pursuant to Chapter 87, Section 87-5 of the City Code.
+Federal law defines and describes the eligibility of the employee; eligibility of the event for which leave is taken; eligibility of the person for whom leave is taken; length of leave available to the employee; and timeframe in which leave is allowed. - (a) In all cases the applicable time for leave usage shall be measured forward from the date FMLA leave is granted. - (b) The appointing authority shall require completion of a Family Medical Leave Request Form signed by a licensed physician or other health care provider, or other appropriate documentation to substantiate the reasons for which this leave is requested. - (c) Leave for these purposes shall be recorded as leave without pay; however, the appointing authority may require that the employee use accrued annual leave or, in cases of the employee's own illness, sick leave. - (d) An additional benefit under this Section of the Rules is available as follows: Employees may be granted up to a total of twelve (12) weeks leave in a single twelve (12) month period to care for an ill domestic partner who is registered with the Clerk of Council pursuant to Chapter 87, Section 87-5 of the City Code.